Anxiety About Sleep

 - Impairment of daytime functioning – including decreased alertness, concentration, memory and coordination

-- Dependency, both physically and psychologically- often causing additional physical and mental adverse effects when removal of these is attempted (such as dizziness, headaches, seizures, restlessness, rebound insomnia, anxiety, depression)
+- Dependency, both physically and psychologically- often causing additional physical and mental adverse effects when the removal of these is attempted (such as dizziness, headaches, seizures, restlessness, rebound insomnia, anxiety, depression).
+They may also act as a placebo, resulting in thinking like: “I won’t be able to fall asleep because I haven’t taken my sleeping pill”, which exacerbates difficulties sleeping at night

-- Built tolerance – effectiveness reduces after a short time, which can lead to a vicious cycle of tolerance, increased drug dosage and therefore dependency: increasing the potential to experience harmful side effects, alongside severe withdrawal symptoms when medication is ceased
+- Built tolerance – the effectiveness of these drugs reduces after a short time, which can lead to a vicious cycle of tolerance, increased drug dosage and therefore dependency, increasing the potential to experience harmful side effects, alongside severe withdrawal symptoms when medication is ceased

 - Physical side effects including blurred vision, loss of appetite, high blood pressure, digestive issues, frequent urination, nausea, and weakness